alexthattalks/examples/README.md

    - COMPOSITE CONTENT VIEW: {RHEL 7 CCV}
    - Click NEXT, Then CONFIRM, Then SELECT
    ```
-7. Create a node downstream from RHEL 7
+7. Create a node downstream from RHEL 7 for RHEL 8
    ```
    - DROPDOWN: Template
    - Select Job Template created in below steps